 There’s a definite preference from Google to look at things like search history, including the things we search for, the things we click upon, what we might bookmark, and more in patents from Google that involve personalization.

-It’s quite possible that Google could use information about the things we write about and the links we share at Google Plus quite as easily as it might use our Web history to learn about our interests and preferences.
+Google could use information about the things we write about and the links we share at Google Plus quite as easily as it might use our Web history to learn about our interests and preferences.
 It might also look at our interactions with others on the social network as well, and the people we interact with.

 While our interactions on other social networks outside of Google Plus might also be considered as well, it’s much easier for Google to take information about our social interactions on Google Plus and use it to add to a user profile that might be used to create a personalized rank for what we see.

-Might Google be using Google Plus not only to help determine what we see in Search Plus Your World results based upon our social activities, but also in the personalization of those results?
+Might Google be using Google Plus not only to help determine what we see in Search Plus Your World results based upon our social activities but also in the personalization of those results?